'Kim Gardner is a poor excuse for a prosecutor': Family of murder victim outraged after charges dropped, suspect freed

 This according to St. Louis Circuit Judge Jason Sengheiser, who dismissed a murder case Friday after Gardner’s prosecutors failed to appear for multiple hearings on the case.

+Brandon Campbell is accused in the shooting death of Randy Moore back on April 9, 2020.

-St. Louis police tell the I-Team the murder suspect is now free, despite a statement from Gardner’s office saying it re-filed the charges and that he is in custody.
+St. Louis police told the I-Team murder suspect Campbell is now free, despite a statement from Gardner’s office saying it re-filed the charges and that he is in custody.

 In that statement, Gardner wrote: "Be assured that as the Circuit Attorney of the City of St. Louis, I am accountable to the public for the actions of the office and remain committed as ever to upholding the highest possible standards and practices of accountability at all levels of this office, particularly the public safety of the residents of the City of St. Louis.
 As a result, the individual in this case is (sic) custody."

 Gardner’s office issued a revised statement at about 7 p.m.
 Tuesday confirming Campbell remains at large and that the office has kept Moore’s family informed about the case.
+The St. Louis Metropolitan Police Department Wednesday morning issued a news release asking for the public's help in finding Campbell.

 Family members said they haven't heard anything about the case from anyone other than homicide detectives.